tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240423.md

 - Michael Jackson
 - Cameo
 - Rick James

+### Q: Who wrote the song "You Know You Like It"?
+- **Correct Answer:** AlunaGeorge
+- DJ Snake
+- Steve Aoki
+- Major Lazer

 ### Q: Who wrote the young adult novel "The Fault in Our Stars"?